kumahq/kuma/docs/madr/decisions/046-meshservice-policy-matching.md

 #### Examples

-These examples assume the `frontend` namespace and the zone named `local-zone`.
+These examples assume the policy is in the `frontend` namespace and the zone named `local-zone`.

 ##### `MeshService`